French Brewed IPA: The Best French India Pale Ales to Try Right Now

 Can I find French IPAs easily?

 It’s getting easier!
 While they might not be in every corner store, I’ve found that craft beer shops and good bars are starting to carry more French IPAs.
-Visiting the breweries themselves is also a great way to discover them.
+Visiting the breweries themselves is also a great way to discover Popular French beers and understand the stories behind these unique creations.

 What’s the best way to try a new French IPA?